 Hull’s MA in History combines thematic modules to give you the confidence to take part in historical debate beyond your immediate specialism.
 Widening your analytical lens beyond anything you will have been asked to do at undergraduate level, you will learn to ‘ask better questions’ that would matter just as much to a medievalist or a historian of the present.
 You join the same community as our postgraduate research students and benefit from the direct supervision of our world-leading experts in historical research.

 The exceptional resources available at the University of Hull, and in our city and the surrounding region, enable you to cultivate your own interests and strengths.
 Hull History Centre offers a treasure trove of archive material and our Maritime Historical Studies Centre is globally recognised as a centre for maritime history research.
 We contribute to Hull’s Wilberforce Institute for the Study of Slavery and Emancipation, which has a library of its own.
 On campus, the Brynmor Jones Library offers more than one million printed texts and serves as a digital information hub for the University.
 The breadth of research interests among our academic staff means we can offer a wide range of dissertation topics.

 The full-time programme is scheduled over 45 weeks, divided into three 15-week trimesters.
 The part-time programme is the same but spread over two years.

-Most of our optional modules use our innovative ‘block’ system, putting you in control of how you combine topics.
-In appropriate cases, an alternative 30-credit module may be taken outside the Department of History, if it is suitable for your research needs.
+Most of our modules use our innovative ‘block’ system, putting you in control of how you combine topics.
+If it is suitable for your research needs, an alternative 30-credit module may be taken outside the Department of History.

 The dissertation, at 18,000 words, is the culmination of your postgraduate study and requires greater analytical depth, plus greater critical engagement with source material, than anything you will have experienced as an undergraduate.
 Our expert supervision will support you through the transition.